 Where it all started

-As official Sustainability & Education partners of the Ocean Sheroes, we were inspired by their record-breaking completion of one of the toughest races on earth, whilst raising awareness of plastic pollution in our seas, to begin our own plastic revolution in the construction industry.
+As official Sustainability and Education partners of the Ocean Sheroes, we were inspired by their record-breaking completion of one of the toughest races on earth while raising awareness of plastic pollution in our seas to begin our own plastic revolution in the construction industry.

 A Plastic Revolution

 We started our campaign by investigating the journey plastic takes to and from one of our Woodgate development in West Sussex.
 Through a daily waste monitoring process over three months, supported by Biffa, we identified that:

 - 77% of the volume of plastic waste we disposed of was packaging.